lokal-profil/interoperable-specifications/docs/ap.md

 # Application Profile - SHACL-INSPEC

 The purpose of an application profile is to clarify in more detail on how to reuse classes, properties and concepts in new settings.
-We will to a large extent rely on SHACL to express application profiles and the explicit reuse via node shapes and property shapes.
+The needs can to a large extent be covered by the SHACL Shapes Constraint Language, a language for validating RDF graphs against a set of conditions.
+However,
+Below we go into the details and providide guidance on how to use a SHACL to express application profiles.
+This usage of SHACL can

 <img src="pics/application_profile_model.svg" width="800">